 During pregnancy, treatment with ACE inhibitors, angiotensin receptor blockers (ARBs), and spironolactone are contraindicated as they may cause fetal damage.
-Antihypertensive drugs known to be effective and safe in pregnancy include methyldopa, labetalol, and long-acting nifedipine, while hydralzine may be considered in the acute management of hypertension in pregnancy or severe preeclampsia (42).
-Diuretics are not recommended for blood pressure control in pregnancy but may be used during late-stage pregnancy if needed for volume control (42,44).
-ACOG also recommends that postpartum patients with gestational hypertension, preeclampsia, and superimposed preeclampsia have their blood pressures observed for 72 h in the hospital and for 7-10 days postpartum.
-Long-term follow-up is recommended for these women as they have increased lifetime cardiovascular risk (45).
-See Section 14 "Management of Diabetes in Pregnancy" for additional information.
+Antihypertensive drugs known to be effective and safe in pregnancy include methyldopa, labetalol, and long-acting nifedipine, while hydralzine may be considered in the acute management of hypertension in pregnancy or severe preeclampsia (45).
+Diuretics are not recommended for blood pressure control in pregnancy but may be used during latestage pregnancy if needed for volume control (45,46).
+The American College of Obstetricians and Gynecologists also recommends that postpartum patients with gestational hypertension, preeclampsia, and superimposed preeclampsia have their blood pressures observed for 72 h in the hospital and for 7-10 days postpartum.
+Long-term follow-up is recommended for these women as they have increased lifetime cardiovascular risk (47).
+See Section 14 "Management of Diabetes in Pregnancy" (https://doi .org/10.2337/dc20-S014) for additional information.